Skip to main content

 Antonio Berruezo

-Teknon Medical Center, Barcelona, Spain
+Teknon Medical Center, Barcelona, ES

 Dr Berruezo is Head of the Arrhythmia Department and Director or Research and Innovation at the